This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-Worth considering if you need an inexpensive wrap for short, stationary sessions with a newborn under 12 lbs.
+Worth considering if you need an affordable, cool wrap for short newborn sessions at home.

 Check Latest Price